CS 312 Assignment 6, Hangman

 There are three sample files: hangmanOutput1.txt, hangmanOutput2.txt , and hangmanOutput3.txt (shortest sample, demonstrates a loss) Use a diff tool such as the one at this website ( www.quickdiff.com) to ensure your program produces the correct output.
 Even minor differences in output will cause you to fail grading tests and lose points.

 Note, the PhraseBank always picks topics in the same order.
 This is necessary for consistency when testing.
-See below for changes to the PhraseBank if you want it to pick phrases at random.
+See below for changes to your PhraseBank if you want it to pick phrases at random.

 Your program must: